lloydlowUOA/public_notes/snakemake_vs_nextflow/snakemake_vs_nextflow.md

 This shell script will process the raw fastq files, map to a reference genome and call single nucleotide polymorphisms (SNPs).

+The steps are

+* Raw reads fastqc
+* Clean and trim reads
+* Fastqc on trimmed reads
+* Mapping to a ref with BWA
+* Mark duplicates with Picard or SamBamba
+* Samtools stats, idxstats, flagstats on the BAM files
+* Call variants using bcfools(OPTIONAL: split by chromosome)
+* Multiqc report

 ```bash
 #!/bin/bash